adam-rms/website/docs/user-guide/assets/finding-assets.md

 Asset types can have files stored with them.

-:::note Asset Files Permissions
+:::note Permissions Required
-54 - View Asset Type File Attachments
+ASSETS:ASSET_TYPE_FILE_ATTACHMENTS:VIEW
-55 - Upload Asset Type File Attachments
+ASSETS:ASSET_TYPE_FILE_ATTACHMENTS:CREATE
 :::

 For asset types it is suggested the files are for user manuals, info sheets and more general documentation.